jwkicklighter/guides/security/application.md

 hashing algorithms (they're actually quite different, but that difference is negligible), except they are intentionally slow.

-The three most common password hashing algorithms are bcrypt, scrypt, and PBKDF2.
+The most common password hashing algorithms are bcrypt, scrypt, and PBKDF2.
 Each of these require a salt, but handle it themselves: the output of these functions is a string that contains the salt plus the hashed value.
 Store that entire string as the hashed password.

 Never compare hashed passwords using the built-in string equality function;
 this sets you up for a timing attack.